AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 ---
 title: Initialize SDKs
-description: Ensure that all necessary steps for loading the Adobe Experience Platform Web SDK is executed in the correct sequence.
+description: Ensure that all necessary steps for loading the Adobe Experience Platform Web SDK are executed in the correct sequence.
 feature: APIs/SDKs
 level: Experienced
 role: Developer